JAlcocerT/JAlcocerT/content/blog/da-BI-tools.md

 ### Syncing Expectations

 {{< callout type="info" >}}
-Specify the goals, requirements, and key stakeholders of your project to ensure clear communication.
+**Specify the goals**, requirements, and key stakeholders of your project to ensure clear communication.
 {{< /callout >}}

 **During Requirements Gathering:**